oracle/weblogic-toolkit-ui/documentation/2.0/content/_index.md

   images for running WebLogic domains.
 - [WebLogic Kubernetes Operator (WKO)](https://github.com/oracle/weblogic-kubernetes-operator) - A Kubernetes operator
   that allows WebLogic domains to run natively in a Kubernetes cluster.
-- [WebLogic Remote Console](https://github.com/oracle/weblogic-remote-console) - A lightweight console for managing WebLogic Server domains running anywhere.

 The WKT UI provides a graphical user interface that wraps the WKT tools, Docker, Helm, and the Kubernetes client (`kubectl`) and helps guide you through the process of creating and modifying a model of your WebLogic domain, creating a Linux container image to use to run the domain, and setting up and deploying the software and configuration necessary to deploy and access the domain in your Kubernetes cluster.

 Be sure to check out the [Quick Start]({{< relref "/setup/quickstart/" >}}) guide for a tutorial, which will step you through WebLogic Kubernetes Toolkit UI (WKTUI) functionality and familiarize you with its capabilities.

 ### Current release